Ahh — the never-ending quest to create the perfect, predictable sales cycle. To figure it out would be like discovering the Holy Grail of sales.

 Then, prioritize which repetitive tasks should (and can) be automated.
 Company research or data entry are two good places to start.
 Once you've got the mechanical tasks off your plate, you can start exploring more complex options — like automating your email prospecting.

 2. Set an agreed-upon goal for each sales call.

 If you can get a prospect on the phone to talk about a deal, that’s great.
 If you can clearly communicate a goal for the phone call, get mutual agreement from your prospect, and then work together to achieve the goal by the end of the call, that’s 10 times better.

 An agreed-upon goal helps you create a guardrail for the conversation.
 When you veer off track, you know exactly where to circle back.
 Setting a shared goal also prevents one or both parties from guessing where they’re at in the deal cycle at the end of the call.

-For example, you might set up a call and set a goal of answering any questions a prospect has about a particular area of your product.
-Now that you’ve set this goal, you know exactly how to guide the conversation and the prospect understands their role in the conversation.
+For example, you might schedule a call with the goal of answering your prospects questions about the new document-sharing feature of the project management software you sell.
+Now that you’ve set this goal, you know exactly how to guide the conversation, and the prospect understands their role in the conversation.
 By setting a goal, you avoid wasting time backtracking or addressing misalignment or confusion.